netmeld/netmeld/playbook/nmdb-playbook-nessus/README.md

 DESCRIPTION
 ===========

+NOTE: This tool probably won't work with newer versions of Nessus since they changed the way to interact with the tool and this has not been updated since that change.

-The `nmdb-playbook-nessus.sh` tool is utilized to automate Nessus scans.
+This tool is utilized to help automate Nessus scans.
 The tool allows configuration and automation of several of the Nessus interactions via the command line instead of the Nessus web interface.

 Currently the tool is a Bash script and it's configuration is located in the script itself.
-Typically, it is installed to `/usr/local/bin/nmdb-playbook-nessus.sh` but running `nmdb-playbook-nessus.sh --help` will also display the full path to the script.

 The tool requires five general configuration settings that should be updated before execution.
 ```